Google Drive for Teams on iPad: a Hands-On Guide

 Plenty of cloud apps store files.
 What earns Drive its place on a team is how the pieces fit together.
 After months of shared projects, these are the features we reached for constantly:

-• Granular sharing: You can give a client view-only access to one folder while your editors get full edit rights on another.
-Setting an expiry date on a share link is great for short outside collaborations.
+- Granular sharing: You can give a client view-only access to one folder while your editors get full edit rights on another.
+Setting an expiry date on a share link is handy for short outside collaborations, and you can stop people from downloading or copying view-only files.

-• Real-time co-editing: Open a Doc or Sheet from Drive and you see colleagues' cursors move live.
-We had three people in one sheet on a Friday afternoon with zero conflicts.
+- Real-time co-editing: Open a Doc or Sheet from Drive and you see colleagues' cursors move live.
+We had three people in one sheet on a Friday afternoon with no conflicts and no lost edits.

-• Version history: Every file keeps a timeline, so when someone overwrites the wrong cell you can roll back in seconds.
+- Version history: Every file keeps a timeline, so when someone overwrites the wrong cell you can roll back in seconds.
+For Google formats this history is detailed; for uploaded files like PDFs it keeps prior versions you can restore.

-• Powerful search: Drive reads inside PDFs and even scanned images, which saved us more than once when a file had a vague name.
+- Search that reads inside files: Drive indexes text inside PDFs and even scanned images, which saved us more than once when a file had a vague name.

 Working offline and on the move

 The whole promise here is collaborating on the go, so offline behavior matters.
-In the Drive app you can star a file or folder as available offline, and it then syncs to the iPad so you can keep reading and editing on a plane or a patchy train connection.
+In the Drive app you can mark a file or folder as available offline using the three-dot menu, and it then syncs to the iPad so you can keep reading and editing on a plane or a patchy train.
 When you reconnect, your changes upload quietly in the background.
-We tested this on a long trip with spotty signal and it held up, though you do need to remember to mark things offline before you lose your connection, because Drive will not guess what you might want.
+We tested this on a long trip with spotty signal and it held up, but you do need to remember to mark things offline before you lose your connection, because Drive will not guess what you might want and it will not bulk-download a whole drive for you.

-One honest caveat: Google Docs, Sheets, and Slides files behave differently from regular files like PDFs or Word documents.
-The Google formats need their own apps installed to edit offline, and you have to toggle offline access inside each of those apps too.
-Once we sorted that out it worked smoothly, but it tripped us up the first week.
-If your team mixes Office files with Google formats, walk everyone through this once so nobody is staring at a greyed-out document mid-flight.
+One honest caveat that cost us a week of confusion: Google Docs, Sheets, and Slides files behave differently from regular files.
+Those Google formats need their own apps installed to edit offline, and you turn offline access on inside each of those apps, not in Drive.
+So if you want to edit a Doc on a flight, install the Google Docs app, open the document, and set it for offline use there first.
+Plain files like PDFs and Word documents are simpler and follow the offline toggle in Drive itself.
+If your team mixes Microsoft Office files with Google formats, walk everyone through this once so nobody is staring at a greyed-out document mid-flight.

 Practical tips we picked up

 A few habits made Drive noticeably nicer to use as a group.
-First, agree on a folder structure before you upload anything.
+First, agree on a folder structure before anyone uploads a thing.
 Drive is happy to become a junk drawer, and a shared naming convention saves hours later.
 Second, lean on shared drives rather than sharing individual folders from one person's My Drive, because shared drives keep ownership with the team and avoid the awkward moment when files vanish with a departing colleague.
+Remember that shared drives are a Workspace feature, so this advice assumes a paid plan.

-Third, on the iPad, pin your most-used shared folder to the Files app sidebar so it is one tap away.
-Fourth, get comfortable with the activity panel on a file, which shows who touched it and when, so you are never guessing whether a teammate has seen your latest draft.
+Third, on the iPad, add your most-used shared folder to the Files app sidebar so it is one tap away.
+Fourth, get comfortable with the file activity panel, which shows who touched a file and when, so you are never guessing whether a teammate has seen your latest draft.
+Fifth, when you share a link outside the team, default to view-only with an expiry date and turn off downloading for anything sensitive.
 If your group also runs video calls and live documents, it pairs neatly with tools like Google Meet on a Mac for talking through a file while you both edit it, and we cover deeper editing habits in our guide to Google Docs tips for iOS users.

 Limits and downsides to weigh

-Privacy-minded teams should note that files are scanned for search and policy reasons, and while that powers the handy search, it is worth understanding if you handle sensitive material.
-Finally, if your whole company lives in Microsoft tools, Drive can feel like swimming upstream, since the smoothest experience really does assume you are using Google formats.
+Privacy-minded teams should note that Google scans file content to power search and to enforce its policies.
+That is what makes in-file search work, but it is worth understanding if you handle sensitive or regulated material, so read the terms for your plan rather than assume.
+Finally, if your whole company lives in Microsoft tools, Drive can feel like swimming upstream, since the smoothest experience assumes you are using Google formats.

 Good alternatives if Drive is not your fit

 If Drive does not click for your team, you have solid options.
-Dropbox remains the cleanest pure file-sync experience and plays nicely with the iPad Files app, though its built-in editing is thinner.
-Microsoft OneDrive is the obvious pick if your team already writes in Word and Excel, because the Office co-editing is tight and it integrates with Teams.
-For Apple-first groups that mostly share within Apple's world, iCloud Drive with Pages and Numbers is free with your devices and feels native, but it is weaker for cross-platform collaboration with Windows users.
+Dropbox remains a clean pure file-sync experience and plays nicely with the iPad Files app, though its built-in editing is thinner.
+Microsoft OneDrive is the obvious pick if your team already writes in Word and Excel, because the Office co-editing is tight and it ties into Teams.
+For Apple-first groups that mostly share within Apple's world, iCloud Drive with Pages and Numbers is free with your devices and feels native, but it is weaker for cross-platform work with Windows users.

-Honestly, for most mixed teams that want easy real-time co-editing and generous sharing controls, Google Drive is still the one we recommend trying first.
+For most mixed teams that want easy real-time co-editing and flexible sharing controls, Google Drive is still the one we suggest trying first, as long as you accept that the polished experience leans on Google formats and a paid Workspace plan.
 If you want the wider picture, browse our best productivity apps for iPad roundup, or explore the full Productivity hub for more team-friendly picks.

 FAQ